python/cpython/Doc/library/logging.rst

 Module-Level Functions
 ----------------------

-In addition to the classes described above, there are a number of module- level functions.
+In addition to the classes described above, there are a number of module-level functions.